-Much of what we think of as our personality is in fact a collection of strategies we developed as a child for managing everyday life around our core nature; expression of needs and emotions.
-Many of these become traits we identify with (and judge ourselves for since they can be unhelpful as adults)and isn’t really who we are, but a role we took on.
+Much of what we think of as our personality is in fact a collection of strategies we developed as a child for managing everyday life.
+Many of these become traits we identify with and aren’t really who we are, but a role we took on.

-Our inner child is a strategist (a strategy being a method to achieve an outcome and the outcome being what matters).
+Our inner child is a strategist (a strategy being a method to achieve an outcome).
 As children we learn to behave in certain ways to get our needs met by the caregiver.
-We learn to comply with their messages about bright and wrong, along with cultural and social messages about how we need to be, or what not to do in order to be fit an image (implied or explicit).
+We learn to comply with their messages about right and wrong, along with cultural and social messages about how we need to be, or what not to do, in order to be fit an image (implied or explicit).
 We mould and edit ourselves to be ‘good’ and accepted in order to feel safe; part of and connected.

 The following descriptors of types of personality traits and roles are taken from the work of Laurence Heller and Terry Real on developmental trauma and adaptive strategies.